 TIP: Consider a ROTH conversion prior to December 31st of this year.

-Remember, whatever you do or don’t do, you need to make these changes before the end of this calendar year to take advantage of them for 2018.
+Remember, whatever you do or don’t do, you need to make these changes before the end of this calendar year to take advantage of them for the following year.
 If you have any questions, or would like to discuss the bigger picture in more detail, hit the button below to book a short phone call with me and I would be happy to chat about your options over the phone.